Skip to content

 Windfalls Disappear Faster Than You Think

-Research consistently shows that unexpected money — inheritances, bonuses, legal settlements — is spent significantly faster than earned income.
-Without a deliberate plan, most recipients spend the majority within 1–3 years.
+Research indicates that unexpected money — inheritances, bonuses, legal settlements — tends to be spent significantly faster than earned income.
+Without a deliberate plan, windfall recipients often spend the majority within 1–3 years.
 This planner helps you create a framework before emotion takes over.

 The 72-Hour Rule